 - Stir in the vanilla, salt, and cocoa powder until the mixture is smooth and well-combined.

 - Stir in the flour just until the mixture is smooth and you no longer see clumps, but do not over-mix, and don’t use a mixer.
 The brownies won’t be fudgy if you incorporate too much air in the batter.

 - Stir in the chocolate chips, then scrape the batter into the prepared pan.
 Sprinkle additional chocolate chips on top if desired.
 Bake for 30-32 minutes, until a toothpick inserted in the center comes out clean or with a couple crumbs attached.

 - Sprinkle coarse sea salt over the top, and serve brownies warm!

 Recipe Notes and Variations

-Brownies will keep well-wrapped at room temperature (I pack them tightly in a Tupperware), for up to 5 days.
+Brownies will keep well-wrapped at room temperature (I pack them tightly in a food storage container), for up to 5 days.